The Immutable, Unchanging Rules of Civilization

 in that order.
 Consider these priorities when creating your laws and arguing your proposals in the Court.

 Once your house has built an Arena on the War map, you may challenge any player in the Court to a Duel during the Challenges phase.
+Note that if you have a duel, this will be your ceremony for the next month.

 If that player refuses, their House must give challenger's House 1 Power.
 Challenges are made to players, not to Houses.
 If the challenged player accepts, they may decide what the winner of the Duel will receive.
 Examples include 1 hostage from the loser, the loser’s Castle, etc. The challenger now has the option to refuse the terms.
 If so, the challenger's House gives the challenged's House 1 Power.